awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-rtmp-values-specify.md

 If you want requests for objects served by this distribution to use public URLs, click **No**\.
 If you want requests to use signed URLs, click **Yes**\.
 Then specify the AWS accounts that you want to use to create signed URLs; these accounts are known as trusted signers\.

-For more information about trusted signers, see [Specifying the AWS Accounts That Can Create Signed URLs and Signed Cookies \(Trusted Signers\)](private-content-trusted-signers.md)\.
+For more information about trusted signers, see [Specifying the signers that can create signed URLs and signed cookies](private-content-trusted-signers.md)\.

 ## Trusted Signers<a name="StreamingDistValuesTrustedSigners"></a>